dx-ted-emea/Azure-Resource-Manager-Documentation/Marketplace/Single-vm.md

 #### Generalize Windows Server VM

 Windows images should be sysprep’ed  - run command line ( not PowerShell! ), change directory to “c:\windows\system32\sysprep”
- “sysprep.exe /generalize /oobe /shutdown”
+* “sysprep.eex /generalize /oobe /shutdown”
-Remote Desktop Connection will be closed immediately Wait for generalize and shutdown…
+* Please be aware Remote Desktop Connection will be closed immediately

-!(/Marketplace/images/sysprep-windows-server-vm-azure.png)
+*  Wait for generalize and shutdown… !(/Marketplace/images/sysprep-windows-server-vm-azure.png)

+After this process will be finished your generalized images will be in your VM VHD.
+For example in current portal you may find that link to VHD  here :
+!(/Marketplace/images/azure-portal-link-to-vhd.png)